hkim0331/micro-twitter/README.md

-# bbs
+# micro twitter

-A small bbs for hkimura class.
+A small twitter like app for hkimura class.
-'mt' or 'micro twitter' may be better as a name of this product.

 ## TODO